hotosm/fmtm/docs/about/faq.md

         HOT also aims to provide am equivalent free ODK data collection server:
         [https://odk.hotosm.org](https://odk.hotosm.org)

-- The Kobo backend is currently (2024) a Python application based on the original ODK Aggregate backend of ODK.
-The Kobo backend became much better than ODK's over time.
-However, ODK have since completely overhauled their backend to a Node server called ODK Collect, which is rock-solid and much more advanced than the competition.
+- The Kobo backend is currently (2024) a Python application based an old open-source tool called FormHub.
+The functionality of Kobo's and ODK's backends has diverged significantly over time.
+However, recently ODK have completely overhauled their backend to a Node server called ODK Central, which is rock-solid and much more advanced than the competition.
 - The Kobo web-based form builder is still a big differentiator between the tools, as it is much more user-friendly (less technical) than ODK's requirement to know XLSForm language.
 However the capability of the web form builder is much less